lecode-official/axiom-os/README.md

 and will not be able to work on the project.
 Currently the project is &ndash; *I can not stress this enough* &ndash; in a **very early** stage.
 I am still working on a very simple boot loader and haven't even started writing a simple kernel.

+## Acknowledgements

+As I stated above, this is a personal project, because I am interested in the subject.
+As I am writing the code for this operating system I am also going through a learning process.
+This would not be possible without the great work of others, that I do not want to let go unmentioned.

+The boot sector and the boot loader code are based on the great work of Mike from [BrokenThorn Entertainment](http://www.brokenthorn.com/) who has written a lot of great articles on [operating system development](http://www.brokenthorn.com/Resources/OSDevIndex.html).
+Most of the boot sector and boot loader code was originally written by him and I greatly appreciate, that he has so kindly shared his knowledge with the world.

 ## Setup

 If you want to try this project out, even though it momentarily does nothing more than render a success message after booting, then feel free to do so.